Kunalxyz/LGMVIP-Web-Dev-Feb-21/Task 1/README.md

 # LGMVIP-Web-Development
 Web Development Internship Task-1

-A web app built using React.
-To get users and their details through an API call on clicking a button.
+A to-do list web app where the user can add ,delete and rearrange task as required.

 IDE used: VS Code